codykonior/Jojoba/README.md

 #### Need more?

 [Watch the hour long video][3].

 There have been some changes in templates since the version of Jojoba presented there:

-* InputObject can now be an alias rather than a parameter name.
+* `$InputObject` can now be a parameter alias rather than being forced as the parameter name.
-* $JojobaBatch and $JojobaThrottle should not be hardcoded into your function definition.
+* `$JojobaBatch` and `$JojobaThrottle` should not be hardcoded into your function definition.
 A ValueFromRemainingArguments parameter is required instead.
 * Jojoba output is done through Write-Host rather than returning objects.
-If you need the object then you can use -JojobaPassThru.
-If you don't want to see the Write-Host output use -JojobaQuiet.
+If you need the object then you can use `-JojobaPassThru`.
+If you don't want to see the Write-Host output use `-JojobaQuiet`.

-Also:
+Also not presented in the video:

-* Write-JojobaAbort is no longer supported.
-Use Write-JojobaFail -CriticalFailure instead.
+* `Write-JojobaAbort` is no longer supported.
+Use `Write-JojobaFail -CriticalFailure` instead.
 The output is slightly different.
-* $JojobaCallback is no longer supported.
-Use -JojobaPassthru instead to pipe the test object somewhere.
+* `$JojobaCallback` is no longer supported.
+Use `-JojobaPassthru` instead to pipe the test object somewhere.

 [1]: Images/Jojoba.png
 [2]: Images/Test-ComputerPing.gif